 Continue sitting with considerations on what is not thought (zazen.)
 How could what is not thought be considered?
 Non-thinking.
 This is the art of zazen.

-Zazen is the dharma gate of the great comfort, untainted practice and enlightenment.
+Zazen is not learning zen, but the dharma gate of the great comfort, the untainted practice and enlightenment.

 Written by Eihei Kigen Dogen in 1243